carolinemyers/journal-club.github.io/_pages/about.md

 Participate in research!
 ======
 Does your child love science, computer games, and learning about the world?
 Our lab is currently conducting a study to investigate how visual perception develops in children 6-18 years old, and we'd love to invite you to bring your child to participate!
-If you and your child are interested, sign up for one of our studies by clicking the 'Participate!' tab.
+If you and your child are interested, sign up for one of our studies by clicking the 'Participate!' tab or clicking [here.](https://forms.gle/xCsQeqNmh7vrLxj38)